officialrealTM/mcserver_installer/README.md

 # Minecraft Server Installer Script (Vanilla & Forge) 1.7.X - 1.19+
-## About the project
+## <u>About the project</u>

-This *"simple"* Bash-Script makes installing Minecraft Servers on Linux very easy.
-Just download the script, execute it, choose if you want a Vanilla or Forge Server, select the version you want to install and your server is ready to go!
+With this project, my goal was to make installing Minecraft servers, no matter if they are Vanilla or Forge, as easy and beginner-friendly as possible.
+After making some Tutorials on my [YouTube Channel](https://youtube.com/realtm_csgo) and providing a detailed [Documentation](https://docs.realtm.de) for them, there were still questions and problems on how to install a Minecraft Server on a Linux-Server.
+Thats why I created this All-in-One solution for installing a Minecraft Server (Forge & Vanilla)

 ## Requirements

- - SSH-Connection to your server (obviously^^)
+ - SSH-Connection to your server
  - Root Access to server (Script need to be executed as root)
  - This script works on Debian 10 ONLY!
-(More about Support can be found in the FAQ Section)
+(More about compatibility can be found in the FAQ Section)
- - Git-Package need to be installed on the server (More information under "Installation")
+ - Git needs to be installed on the server (--> Installation)